go-air/pal/doc/pal.md

 numerical analysis and they are usually much faster (albeit less precise) than methods which combine numerical and points-to analysis.

-gPal provides opaque support for numerical constraints in a _Values_ type, defined below.
+pal provides opaque support for numerical constraints in a _Values_ type, defined below.

 ```go